-Vaginitis, also called vulvovaginitis, is not one specific infection.
-The term is used to encompass a variety of disorders that cause infection or inflammation of the vagina.
-The causes of vaginitis can include bacteria, yeast infections, or viruses.
+The causes of vaginitis can include bacteria, viruses, or yeast infections.
 It can also be passed between sexual partners.
-Vaginal dryness due to lack of estrogen can also contribute to causing vaginitis.
+Vaginal dryness due to lack of estrogen can also be a contributing cause.

-Symptoms of vaginitis can differ among women, depending on the cause of the infection.
-Some women have no symptoms, and vaginitis is detected during a regular gynecologic exam.
-Common symptoms include:
+Symptoms of vaginitis can differ, depending on the cause of the vaginal infection.
+Some people have no symptoms.

-- vaginal discharge than may have an odor
+- vaginal discharge that may have an odor

 - burning during urination